 It’s hard to disagree with what Schur said and feels about Justified, and how underrated it is.
-Yes, the show has won its share of awards, including an Emmy for Margo Martindale as Outstanding Supporting Actress In A Drama Series, an Emmy for Jeremy Davies for Outstanding Guest Actor In A Drama Series, and the Peabody Award, but it still never got as much respect and award recognition as prestigious and high-profile shows like Mad Men or Breaking Bad or Game Of Thrones.
-And yet, if you were to ask most critics and nearly all of the show’s fans, Justified is just as great, if not better, as all of the other shows that are lavished with attention from the Emmys and can go toe-to-toe with any of them when it comes to the quality of its writing, directing, editing, acting, etc. (The same can easily be said about another critically acclaimed FX drama, The Americans, which also got plenty of respect when it was on air, but really should’ve walked away with an entire wheelbarrow of awards after every season)
+Yes, the show has won its share of awards, including an Emmy for Margo Martindale as Outstanding Supporting Actress In A Drama Series, an Emmy for Jeremy Davies for Outstanding Guest Actor In A Drama Series, and the Peabody Award, but it still never got as much respect and award recognition as prestigious and high-profile shows like Mad Men or Breaking Bad or Game of Thrones.
+And yet, if you were to ask most critics and nearly all of the show’s fans, Justified is just as great, if not better, as all of the other shows that are lavished with attention from the Emmys, and could easily go toe-to-toe with any of them when it comes to the quality of its writing, directing, editing, acting, etc. (The same can easily be said about another critically acclaimed FX drama: The Americans, which also got plenty of respect when it was on air, but really should’ve walked away with an entire wheelbarrow of awards after every season.)

-None of that changes the fact than when most critics and die-hard television discuss “Peak TV” or “Prestige TV” and the shows that defined that moment in entertainment, Justified is not only very likely to enter the conversation, but also to have its influence recognized in other crime dramas that follow in its wake.
-It’s easy to look back and see how many authors of crime fiction followed in Elmore Leonard’s footsteps and tried to replicate his techniques for their own success, and it’s just as easy to imagine other television writers looking at Justified and attempting to do the same once given the opportunity by Hollywood to do so.
+None of this changes the fact that when most critics and die-hard television fans discuss “Peak TV” or “Prestige TV,” and the shows which defined that particular moment in entertainment, Justified is not only very likely to enter the conversation, but also to have its influence recognized in other crime dramas that came afterwards.
+It’s easy to look back and see how many authors of crime fiction followed in Elmore Leonard’s footsteps and tried to replicate his techniques for their own success, and it’s just as easy to imagine other television writers looking at Justified and attempting to do the same, once given the opportunity by Hollywood to do so.

 At the unsentimental heart of Justified is a story of friendship and brotherhood between Raylan Givens and Boyd Crowder.
 Two men who know and understand each other better than anyone else in all of Harlan County, and whose bond actually found ways to become even deeper as they crossed paths once again and ended up on opposite sides of the law, though it’s easy to imagine how either one of them could have turned out differently because of one push and end up going through a different door altogether.
-(For a brief glimpse at how Walton Goggins would look playing a federal agent, take a look at this teaser for what could’ve been the fourth season of Veronica Mars, in which creator/executive producer/sworn enemy of the Veronica Mars fandom Rob Thomas considered having Veronica become an FBI agent instead of remaining a private eye).
+(For a brief glimpse at how Walton Goggins would look playing a federal agent, take a look at this teaser for what could’ve been the fourth season of Veronica Mars, in which creator/executive producer/sworn enemy of the Veronica Mars fandom Rob Thomas considered having Veronica become an FBI agent instead of remaining a private eye.)
 And that bond can be summed up in just four words.
-Four simple words that carry so much weight and history not just for the two of them, but for the hundreds of men who have spent more time with one another working in coal mines (and fighting to both stay alive while working in the coal mines, and make sure that they are well-compensated for doing so, as evidenced in director Barbara Kopple’s groundbreaking and Oscar-winning documentary Harlan County, USA) than they have at home with their own families.
+Four simple words that carry so much weight and history not just for the two of them, but for the hundreds of men who spent more time with one another working in coal mines (and fighting to keep each other alive while working in those coal mines) than they do at home with their own families.